TCHouseOwl/sevenconceptsmedia.github.io/index.md

 ---
+title: "Books"
 layout: page
-title: "Books"
+permalink: /books/
 ---

+{% include header.html %}

-# Our Print‑on‑Demand Books
+# Our Print‑on‑Demand Books and other Media

 ## Beyond Strategic Leadership (2025)
 Subtitle: Unlock the Creative Edge to Gain Advantages through Innovation and Execution.